loomio/loomio-deploy/README.md

 If you just want a local install of Loomio for development, see [Setting up a Loomio development environment](https://help.loomio.org/en/dev_manual/setup_dev_environment/).

-It runs mutlitple services on a single host with docker and docker-compose.
+It runs multiple services on a single host with docker and docker-compose.
 It automatically issues an SSL certificate for you via the amazing [letsencrypt.org](https://letsencrypt.org/).

 ## What you'll need